farahc123/tech501-bench-udemy-pathways/Project 10/README.md

 # **Research**

-- success stories
-- pros and cons of using managed service vs launching your own
-- how to mitigate security concerns with containers
-- what are maintained images
-  - pros and cons of using them for base container image

 ## Kubernetes

 - **Kubernetes (or K8s)**: an open-source container orchestration system that automates the deployment, scaling, and management of apps running in containers